A little bit . . . well quite a bit, actually . . . about Cathleen Van Winkle

 I work in real estate, but it is the Victorian era that diverts my attention.
 I'm an avid collector of all types of Victorian antiques including shoes, hats, jewelry, and clothing.

-I enjoy decorating with antique treasures, and I am awed by Victorian architecture.
-I love old houses as much as I love 19th century literature with Austen and Dickens being two of my favorites.
+I enjoy decorating with antiques and I am awed by Victorian architecture.
+I adore old houses as much as I love 19th-century literature.
+Austen and Dickens are two of my favorites.

 I am also always on the hunt for a new pair of cowboy boots or antique jewelry.
 I miss Irish dancing, but still take the time to enjoy Irish music, and someday I WILL set foot on Irish soil.
-I am a huge cat lover and I enjoy gardening and "decorating" outdoor spaces.
+I am a huge cat lover and I enjoy gardening, shooting pool, and "decorating" outdoor spaces.